-Innovations such as paste tailings, filtration and dry stacking of tailings, and the codisposal of dewatered tailings with waste rock, have yet to find widespread uptake, and the safety and stability of a large number of existing conventional tailings storage facilities is in question.
-New processing techniques such as dry processing and coarse grinding are not yet mainstream.
+Industry and public sector investment in research has expanded the approaches available to address tailings management challenges, but much of this learning remains underutilised.
+Innovations such as paste tailings, filtration and dry stacking of tailings, and the co-disposal of dewatered tailings with waste rock, have yet to find widespread uptake, and the safety and stability of a large number of existing conventional tailings storage facilities is in question.
 A global coordinated effort is necessary to meet the scale of the tailings challenge.

-The University of Queensland is inviting the world's leading tailings researchers and practitioners to a series of consultation workshops to develop a global tailings consortium and demonstrate its value to industry.
+The University of Queensland is convening a series of consultation workshops to develop a global tailings consortium and demonstrate its value.
 It will support the Tailings Review by the ICMM, UNEP and the PRI and the Global Mineral Professionals Alliance tailings initiative.
-A research consortium would bring together leading thinkers in tailings and mine waste management: researchers, practitioners, industry professionals, regulators, civil society and community representatives.
-The vision of the Consortium is a multi-party collaborative initiative with substantial funding to build, share and network knowledge (science, technology and practices).
+A research consortium would bring together the world's leading thinkers in tailings and mine waste management: researchers, practitioners, industry professionals, regulators, civil society and community representatives.
+The vision of the Consortium is a multi-party collaborative initiative at a scale of up to \$3 million per year to build, share and network knowledge (science, technology and practices).